sendtorrk/sat_srv/README.md

 # Simple Asset Tracker - Server

 A simple application to keep track of your lab assets.
-It consist of three different projects:
+It consist of two different projects:

 * Server
 * UI
-* Mobile App

 This is the server project and powered by: